ZachBray/simple-binary-encoding-wiki/Cpp-OTF-User-Guide.md

 Some applications, such as network sniffers, need to process messages dynamically and thus have to use the [Intermediate Representation](Intermediate-Representation) to decode the messages on-the-fly (OTF).
 An example of using the OTF API can be found [here](https://github.com/real-logic/simple-binary-encoding/blob/master/examples/cpp98/SbeOtfDecoder.cpp).
+Doxygen documentation for the C++ OTF API can be found in the header files [here](https://github.com/real-logic/simple-binary-encoding/tree/master/main/cpp/otf_api).
+You will need to have doxygen installed to build the doc.

 The C++ OTF decoder follows the [design principles](Design-Principles) of the generated codec stubs.